 All Dizygotic (Fraternal) and around 25% of Monozygotic (Identical) twins will be ‘Di-Di’ twins.

 These twins will share the same placenta and chorion but have their own amniotic sac.
 They will be known as ‘MCDA’ or ‘Mo-Di’ twins or Monochorionic/Diamniotic twins.
 Around 60-70% of all Identical twin pregnancies will result in a ‘Mo-Di’ combination.

 The greatest risk with this pregnancy is Twin-to-Twin Transfusion syndrome as both babies are sharing the same placenta or blood supply.

 Zygotes that split at this late stage account for around 1-2% of identical twin pregnancies.
-These babies will share the same placenta, amniotic sac and chorion and have the highest risk of complications during pregnancy such as Twin-to-Twin Transfusion syndrome and they are also at risk of getting tangled in their umbilical cords.
+These babies will share the same placenta, amniotic sac, and chorion.
+They have the highest risk of complications during pregnancy such as Twin-to-Twin Transfusion syndrome.
+The babies are also at risk of getting tangled in their umbilical cords.
 They are known as Monochorionic/Monoamniotic or ‘MCMA’ or Mo-Mo’ twins.

-In very rare cases where the zygote doesn’t split until after 12 days then the result is usually conjoined twins where body parts and often organs are shared between the babies.
+In very rare cases where the zygote doesn’t split until after 12 days then the result is usually conjoined twins.
+This is where body parts and often organs are shared between the babies.

 Polar Body or Half-Identical Twins

 Polar body twinning is very unusual and extremely rare.
 The process is quite complicated and occurs even before the egg cell is developed.

 As part of the creation process of the egg, four cells are created – the egg cell which will go on to be fertilized plus three other cells called Polar Bodies.